linux-china/vitest-jetbrains-plugin/README.md

 You can run `webstorm-integration` from WebStorm with debug mode, then you can debug all test methods.

+Or you can use standard `Node.js` app run configuration to debug test file, please refer https://vitest.dev/guide/debugging.html#intellij-idea

 # Installation

 - Manually: